 If giving your dog fresh food doesn’t help, wait a day or so, then take a visit to the local vet to get your pet checked.
 Make a note of any other symptoms that will help your vet get to the root of the problem.

 There may be an underlying issue that needs to be addressed.
-Your dog could be avoiding his food due to liver disease, infections, or kidney failure.
+Your dog could be avoiding his food due to liver disease, infections, a blockage, tumor or kidney failure.
 If your dog isn’t eating but seems otherwise fine, that’s likely not the issue.
 However, if he doesn’t start chowing down within 24 hours, it’s time to seek medical help.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.